 However, many don’t have the time to attend traditional offline classes.

 For them, online language learning is fabulous.
-Technology and the internet have made language education way more straightforward than ever.
+Technology and the internet have made language education much easier than ever.

 While some weaknesses of e-learning languages are apparent, the advantages far outweigh the disadvantages.

-Of all varieties of online language courses, smartphone apps and desktop software are getting popular because of their ease of use, ease of studying, comfort, affordability, variety of options, and versatility.
+Among online language courses, smartphone apps, and desktop software are becoming increasingly popular for their ease of use, ease of studying, comfort, affordability, variety of options, and versatility.

-Despite the many perks language apps offer, some well-known drawbacks are linked.
+Despite the many perks language apps offer, they also come with some well-known drawbacks.

 For example, smartphone apps are impersonal and provide little to no feedback.
 You must exercise great self-discipline and self-control to avoid getting distracted.